• Menu

 Take a Vancouver Whale Watching Tour

-As winter storms subside, visitors can again experience the majesty of the nearby Salish Sea.
+As winter storms subside, the spring season in Vancouver brings guests the majesty of the nearby Salish Sea.
 And what better way to do so than to embark on a Vancouver whale watching tour?

 Starting in April, you can roll out with half-day tours from Richmond’s historic Steveston Village (downtown shuttle included).
 You’ll set sail on a partially enclosed luxury purpose-built catamaran or fly away on a heart-pounding Zodiac adventure – your choice.